catmass/docs/en/solutions/web/bitrix-website.md

    To find out the public IP address of your VM, on the folder page in the [management console]({{ link-console-main }}):
    1. Choose the **Compute Cloud** section.
    1. Click on the name of your VM (in this example, it's **bitrixwebsite**).
-   1. A window opens with general information about your VM.
+   1. A window will open with general information about your VM.
 You can find the public IP address in the **Public IPv4** field under **Network**.

 1. Get administrator rights.